Vera-com/african-kitchen/README.md

 # User Experience Section

 This project is designed with real-life users in mind—Africans abroad, students away from home, and food lovers wishing to reconnect with authentic homemade African meals.
+It also includes an interactive Jasvascript to enable form validation and improve user navigation.

 ### UX (The 5 Planes)